mpacula/COSMOS/docs/source/writing_workflows.rst

 --------------------

-An Input file is an instantiation of :py:class:`tool.INPUT`, which is just a Tool with :py:attr:`tool.INPUT.NOOP` set to True, and a way to initialize its output files with an existing path on the filesystem.
+An Input file is an instantiation of :py:class:`tool.INPUT`, which is just a Tool with :py:attr:`tool.INPUT.NOOP` set to True, and a way to initialize it with a single output file from an existing path on the filesystem.

+An INPUT has one outputfile, which is an instance of :py:class:`Workflow.models.TaskFile`.
+It has 3 important
+attributes:

+* ``name``: This is the name of the file, and is used as the key for obtaining it.
+No Tool an have multiple TaskFiles with the same name.
+Defaults to ``fmt``.
+* ``fmt``: The format of the file.
+Defaults to the extension of ``path``.
+* ``path``: The path to the file.
+Required.

 Here's an example of how to create an instance of an :py:class:`tool.INPUT` File: